atrace/knit-a-temperature-blanket/README.md

 - [x] Make key creator a pretty visual experience i.e. UX to create the above pictured card key with yarn swatches.
 - [x] Display pattern result alongside pretty colour visualisation of blanket
 - [ ] Make pretty colour key frame a more reusable component to make other pretty keys e.g. location frame (will need to rework header and footer to be less grid locked to content :/)
-- [ ] Parse (don't validate) local storage and query param temperature keys
+- [x] Parse (don't validate) local storage and query param temperature keys
 - [x] MVP printable knitting instructions
 - [ ] Export knitting pattern to print
+- [ ] Share state between pages to allow custom patterns to be printed
 - [ ] Add line of previous progress e.g. already knitted january, just focus on pattern for feb - march.
 - [ ] About or home page explaining a temperature blanket
 - [ ] Auto-generate temperature ranges based on previous years' data